God is calling His people to Organize!

 Waldensian Center Program

-Waldensian Center offers a one year missionary training course, with the Scriptures as the soul basis, guide and standard of Education.
+Waldensian Center offers a one year missionary training course, with the Scriptures as the sole basis, guide, and standard of education.
 It combines the study of the Scriptures, history, and prophecy with academics such as: speaking, writing, health sciences, and various life skills, and trades.
 Students will participate in an agricultural and industrial program, enabling the student to help support his own room and board.

 Purpose